yukai9515/Data-Analysis/Algorithm/Tabu_Search/Readme.md

-1.Problem: Using Tabu Search in TSP problem, to find the optimal travel distance of nine district.
+Problem: Using Tabu Search in TSP problem, to find the optimal travel distance of nine district.

-2.The distance between each district is in "Data.csv"
+The distance between each district is in "Data.csv"

 In this case the optimal solution is: 259